C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 ![Polish historical boundaries, visualization of a dataset obtained in QGIS](/assets/images/maps-as-historical-sources/Abb-5-2_QGIS_Winter-Poland-borders_UChicago_01.jpg "Visualization of Polish historical boundaries based on datasets of historian Christopher Winters, obtained in QGIS - the Kingdom of Poland as part of the Russian Empire in the 19th c.")
 <!-- should ask if we have the right to display this image -->

-Assignment A5
-Browse the website hgis.org.uk and compare available data sets.
-In particular, analyse to what extent the data sets provide information about their origin and the material it is based on!
+Browse the resources available on the website [The Historical GIS Research Network](http://hgis.org.uk/).
+Explore available datasets and compare them.
+In particular, look for information about the origin of the data, about the conception and the creation of the data, and the technical environment of the inception of the dataset.
-Further reading:
-[…]

 ### Reading/viewing suggestions of: Datasets as maps: exploring historical Geographical Information Systems (GIS)